Coin Price 24h % Market Cap Volume 24h Range

 Validator Risks and Slashing Penalties

-One key risk of staking is that if validators act unfaithfully, they will lose the tokens they staked as collateral.
+One key risk of staking is that if validators act unfaithfully, they will lose some or all of the tokens they staked as collateral.
 This is known as slashing.

 Individuals who set up their own validation nodes stand to lose their own tokens through slashing.
-However, staking pool participants can also lose tokens to slashing since their staked tokens are used by validators as collateral.
+However, staking pool participants can also lose tokens to slashing if the validators they delegate their tokens to break the rules.

 The best way to mitigate this risk is to choose a reliable validator.
 Only stake tokens to well-known staking pools with a long track record of providing returns without slashing penalties.